Jack10685/ScoobySnacker/README.md

 # ScoobySnacker
-an open source zip encryption breaker featuringt a dictionary attack, brute-force attack, and scooby doo
+an open source zip encryption breaker featuring a dictionary attack, brute-force attack, and scooby doo

 Uses Zip4j (available here: https://github.com/srikanth-lingala/zip4j), which is packaged in with the source code